stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 think the regions beyond the range essentially different from those already seen and traversed.
 The touch of evil mystery in these barrier mountains, and in the beckoning sea of opalescent sky glimpsed betwixt their summits, was a highly subtle and attenuated matter not to be explained in literal words.
-Rather was it an affair of vague psychological symbolism and aesthetic association&mdash;a thing mixed up with exotic poetry and paintings, and with archaic myths lurking in shunned and forbidden volumes.
-Even the wind&rsquo;s burden held a peculiar strain of conscious malignity;
+Rather was it an affair of vague psychological symbolism and aesthetic association--a thing mixed up with exotic poetry and paintings, and with archaic myths lurking in shunned and forbidden volumes.
+Even the wind's burden held a peculiar strain of conscious malignity;
 and for a second it seemed that the composite sound included a bizarre musical whistling or piping over a wide range as the blast swept in and out of the omnipresent and resonant cave-mouths.
 There was a cloudy note of reminiscent repulsion in this sound, as complex and unplaceable as